FN510/stats-service/README.md

 | 60d600393192904f2098443e | 60d5fabf3cb70946c077f221 | 60d600393192904f2098442f |
 | 60d600393192904f2098443f | 60d5fabf3cb70946c077f221 | 60d600393192904f2098442f |
 | 60d600393192904f20984440 | 60d5fabf3cb70946c077f221 | 60d600393192904f2098442f |

+## My Comments
+- I assumed the averageScore should be to 1 dp
+- I assumed the request body for saving a new session should contain a key 'status diff'
+- I used mongoDBs ObjectID as IDs not a uuid